richard-shan/fabRepo/docs/lessons/week7/cutting.md

 ## Cutting

-Before cutting, ensure that the dust skirt is on, the vacuum is on, the vacuum tubes are open
+Before cutting, ensure that the dust skirt is on, the vacuum is on, and the vacuum tubes are open.

 1. Load the file
 2. Click enter and run the file